howard36/Game-Playing-Neural-Net/README.md

-# Neural-Net-Tic-Tac-Toe
-Training a neural network to play tic tac toe.
+This is a neural net that plays Tic Tac Toe and Connect Four.